apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 - the model must be defined as a subclass of HybridBlock or Symbol,
 - the model must have specific operator patterns which can be fused.

-As an example we define example network (sample block from ResNet architecture):
+As an example we define sample block taken from ResNet architecture:

 ```
 import mxnet as mx